Black Friday falls on the fourth Friday of November.

 What to Expect on Black Friday

 Sales.
 Lots of them.
 Many of them are no different to sales during the rest of the year but a number of them are unique.
-Developers and resellers will launch various promotions during November, culminating in a climax on actual Black Friday (November 26th in 2021).
-Some sales will last for weeks, some for one day or less, and everything in between.
-To avoid getting overwhelmed or panic buying, take note of the following guidelines.
+Developers and resellers will launch various promotions during November, culminating in a climax on the actual day of Black Friday.
+Some sales will last for weeks, some for a day or less, and everything in between.
+To avoid getting overwhelmed or panic buying, consider the following guidelines.

 How to Make the Most of Black Friday

 1. Have a budget and stick to it

 eg. “My spending limit this Black Friday is $600”